TSSG/asciidoc2html-pdf/README.md

 ## doc-ant
 Contains the file structure and build system wrapper for the asciidoc2html-pdf toolchain.
+This system is an Ant build file, and requires that Apache Ant be installed on the system PATH.

-This ant build system is designed to make the Asciidoc2html-pdf toolchain easier to manage, it allows an easy to use interface for building both html and pdf documents, and provides a relatively userfriendly structure for the documents themselves.
+This ant build system is designed to make the Asciidoc2html-pdf toolchain easier to manage, it allows an easy to use interface for building both html and pdf documents, and providesa relatively userfriendly structure for the documents themselves.

 ### Instructions
 First copy the sample doc-build.properties to your HOME directory, and edit the paths to the Asciidoc2html-pdf